-I started at Writers House as starry-eyed intern in 2007 and have been lucky enough to work my way up (to Assistant, to Junior Agent, to Agent) for the last several years.
-I love what I do, and am cultivating a pretty omnivorous list.
+I started at Writers House as starry-eyed intern in 2007 and worked my way up to Senior Agent over several years.
+I LOVE what I do, and am cultivating a pretty omnivorous list.
 My main focus is children’s books, but I also love some select adult fiction and offbeat nonfiction-—see below for a more precise breakdown.

 I’m extra-crazy-picky with taking on picture books, but I do love them and rep them.
 I would love a great picture book series, like a Fancy Nancy or a Knuffle Bunny—something where we could see fabulous, memorable characters encounter a variety of new circumstances.
 My tastes tend to run toward the funny, here—very sweet, gentle picture books are just not for me.
 The same goes for chapter books.
 I’m particularly on the lookout for humorous, entertaining chapter books that also have some kind of educational angle to them, something that could be brought into a classroom to supplement the new Common Core Standards, and ALSO something a kid would gleefully reach for, themselves.